-- If you cannot feel the string or you think this drug has come out, call your doctor.
+- If you cannot feel the string or you think the IUD has come out, call your doctor.
 You may get pregnant if this drug comes out.
 Use another kind of birth control like a condom until you see your doctor.
 If you think the IUD has come out and you had sex within the last week, call your doctor.
 You may be at risk to get pregnant.

-- Periods may stop in some women after 1 year of using this drug.
+- Menstrual periods may stop in some people after 1 year of using this drug.
 Periods will go back to normal when this drug is taken out.
 If you do not have a period for 6 weeks when this drug is in place, call your doctor.

 - If you think you may be pregnant while this drug is in place, call your doctor right away.
-Very bad and sometimes deadly health problems can happen when this drug is removed or if it is left in place during pregnancy.
+Severe and sometimes deadly health problems can happen when this drug is removed or if it needs to be left in place during pregnancy.
 This includes loss of fertility, infections, and loss of the unborn baby.
-Talk with your doctor about the risks of getting pregnant while this drug is in place.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.